CHAPTER SIX—DEPARTURE

 Erika sat down heavily on the bed as Yeun and the guard left.
 The door closed and locked, and she breathed a shuddering sigh, cradling her face in her hands.
 Tears welled up in her eyes and she ducked her head as the full weight of this colossal mistake crashed in around her.

-Erika Davenport would become a face on a missing poster.
+Erika Hodgson would become a face on a missing poster.
 The Conxence, suspecting of her location, would be unable to act.
 Her father and sister, already deep in grief from the recent passing of her mother, would be forced to grieve for yet another loved one.
 Or at least worry, if the Conxence reached out to them with their inevitable suspicions.
 They had better reach out, she thought.

 Until she survived and came home, at least.
 Somehow.